Frequently Asked Questions

 HOW LONG DOES THE SURVEY TO TAKE TO FILL OUT?

 While we have done our absolute best to make the survey mobile friendly, phones are notorious for having issues with complex tables.
-While it can be done, we highly recommend using a desktop, ipad or laptop computer due to the complex and robust survey questions and tables included.
-We know for sure that the tables associated with pregnancy and treatment, if taken on mobile, the phone MUST be turned sideways in order to see the table correctly.
-We highly suggest at a minimum, that you take the pregnancy and treatment sections on desktop.
-If you must do it on mobile, please turn it sideways.
-And if you have technical difficulties, do not skip the questions, but reach out to us at email@example.com so we can help you work through them.
+While it can be done, we highly recommend using a desktop, ipad or laptop computer.
+If you have technical difficulties, do not skip the questions, but reach out to us at firstname.lastname@example.org so we can help you work through them.

 HOW WILL YOU COMMUNICATE RESEARCH FINDINGS AND OTHER INFORMATION WITH FAMILIES?

 You will receive updates from us periodically, for example, when there is a new survey, important news, and/or research findings.
 You will also receive any opportunities to participate in clinical trials and focus groups as a result of your participation.
 We believe patients and their families should hear the results of research before anyone else.
 All IPR funded research or research receiving microgrants from the registry sponsor will be shared first with families who participated.

 HOW CAN MY HEALTHCARE PROVIDER PARTICIPATE IN IPR?

 Your provider can order educational IPR brochures to display in his/her office at no cost by simply sending an email to email@example.com with the subject line BROCHURES.

 CAN I REMOVE MY DATA AT A LATER DATE?